huanglihang/run_analysis.R/README.md

 Finally,clone the script of run_analysis.R into the R,and run it in your working directory, you will get a file which is the project required.
 Name is "tidydataset.txt"

-P.S. you should change the working directory into your own real directory.
+P.S. you should change the working directory into your own real directory when you run the script in the R